-Web-based automated grammar tutor and revision tool to assist with academic writing, sentence-level writing skills, preventing plagiarism, and reinforcing proper revision habits.
-To access the program, go to www.Grammarly.com/edu/ and register using your institutional email address and access code (SYiJfUg9CPeUVGtz).
-Once you have registered, you will receive an email confirming your registration.
-Click on the link in the confirmation email and you will have full access to Grammarly@edu at no charge.
+Grammarly is a Web-based automated grammar tutor and revision tool to assist with academic writing, sentence-level writing skills, preventing plagiarism, and reinforcing proper revision habits.
+To access the program, go to www.Grammarly.com/edu/signup and register using your institutional email address Once you have registered, you will receive an email confirming your registration.
+Click on the link in the confirmation email and to have full access to Grammarly at no charge.